 English is so widely spoken in Sweden that you could live in Sweden and not know any Swedish.
-You would be able to get around, do your shopping, meet friends who speak English, and have an active social life without speaking fluent Swedish.
+You could get around, do your shopping, meet friends who speak English, and have an active social life without speaking fluent Swedish.

 Speaking Swedish Is Full Integration Into Sweden

-If you have a plan of living in Sweden, you should learn Swedish.
-The reason is that without knowing Swedish, you will never be integrated fully into Swedish Society.
+If you have the plan to live in Sweden, you should learn Swedish.
+The reason is that you will never be integrated fully into Swedish Society without knowing Swedish.

 Many Swedes will speak fluent English, so the minute they see you are struggling in the Swedish language, they will immediately switch from Swedish to English.
 Any foreigner who wants to learn Swedish will need to work hard to practice the Swedish language.

-Learning Swedish is important as you may find that you will have a hard time contacting some of the authorities or dealing with legal paperwork as it is done in Swedish.
+Learning Swedish is essential as you may find that you will have difficulty contacting some of the authorities or dealing with legal paperwork as it is done in Swedish.
 An example of this, of course, would be the tax agency and even the police.